 Steps to Search the Literature for Evidence

-Use these steps to conduct your search -- and adapt them as you see fit.
-(Keep in mind that searching for literature is an iterative process!)
+Consider using these steps to conduct your search (and adapt them as you see fit).
+Keep in mind that searching the literature is an iterative process!

-Identify what databases and gray literature sources you will search.
+Identify which databases and gray literature sources you will search.
 How will you organize the results of your searches?
-How will you screen the searches for inclusion in your review?
+How will you screen the searches for inclusion in your review? - Document your process.

-Keep track of the databases you search, when you searched them, the search strategies that you used, and how many results were found with your searches.
-This will help you to feel more in control of the search process.
+Keep track of the databases you search, when you searched them, the search strategies (search terms/strings, filters, etc.) that you used, and how many results were found with your searches.
+This will help you to feel more in control of the search process, as well as prevent duplication of efforts and make your searches replicable by others. - Gather and manage relevant resources found into a citation manager.

 Using Review Articles